FeliciaKh/Remesh/README.md

 Felicia's Remesh Take home attempt

-The database name is remesh-project, create a datebase with this name before running the server.
+The database name is remesh-project, create a datebase with this name before doing npm install and running the server.

 You can start the server on its own with the command: